deveshshukla/JS-Notes/notes.md

    -->

-   3. Memoization: is a technique where function results are 'cached' so that repeated calls with the same arguments return faster.
-This is particularly useful for expensive function calls.
+   3. Memoization: is a technique (not any inbuilt func.), where function results are 'cached' so that repeated calls with the same arguments return faster.
+This is particularly useful for large amt. of same function calls to fast the process.

-   Example:
+   Example: Prgm-7

    function memoize(func) {
       var cache = {};